mehrdad-anvari/seizure-prediction/docs/analysis.md

 Metrics are computed without sklearn (rank-based AUC, trapezoid PR).

+## Nested-CV preictal probability comparison

+When a split contains `inner_split_*/predictions.jsonl`, the `analyze` CLI also writes `preictal_probability_comparison.png` under that split's `analysis/` directory.
+The plot shows each inner-fold probability together with the outer AUC-weighted ensemble for every preictal event.
+Samples are matched by `(event_id, global_epoch_id)` and ordered by `epoch_index_within_event`.
+Multiple events are written to separate files.

 ## Aggregated MA × threshold sweep (`analyze_multi_split_summary`)

 Runs across all `split_*` folders.
 For each `ma_window × threshold` variant it